Greg Brock

 GERMANY

 Synopsis: The new Global Reporting Format (GRF) framework will become effective in November 2021, to reduce the risk of runway overruns by providing an accurate methodology to determine non-dry runway conditions for airport operators.
 Friction measurements will no longer be used as the primary instrument for reporting, and the assessment must take place whenever there are significant changes to runway conditions, not just periodically.
-In this session, we will discuss what is needed to comply with the upcoming regulations, and present efficient and cost-effective solutions for monitoring, measuring, and reporting the influence of weather (like snow and rain) on paved road and runway surfaces.
+In this session, we will discuss what is needed to comply with the upcoming regulations, and present efficient and cost-effective solutions for monitoring, measuring and reporting the influence of weather (like snow and rain) on paved road and runway surfaces.

 Stephanie Wigniolle